GuduleLapointe/opensim-helpers/INSTALLATION.md

 If you only need in-world search (places, land for sale, events), do not install the helpers, follow "Option 1" instructions in README.md to use 2do.directory service instead.

-If you use w4os WordPress plugin, you do not need to install helpers, they are already provided by the plugin.
+If you use [w4os WordPress plugin](https://w4os.org), you do not need to install helpers, they are already provided by the plugin.

 Proceed to full installation if you have at least one of these requirements
-- you need to implement in-world currency
 - you need to implement classifieds
 - you prefer to implement your own search engine